yuburoll/ilwol/README.md

 - Jump every jumpers on front side.

-Also take a look at the sibiling, [phalwol](https://github.com/yuburoll/phalwol).
+Also take a look at the sibling, [phalwol](https://github.com/yuburoll/phalwol).

 ![phalilwol](images/phalilwol1.jpg)